wdi-atx-11/testing/node-mocha-testing-intro/README.md

 npm install -g mocha
 ```

-Then we will install chai using --save-dev
+Then we will install chai using --save-dev to add it to our dev dependencies:

 ```bash
 npm install chai --save-dev